Is Disordered Eating in Diabetes Care Increasing?

 “What does a typical day look like for you?”

-Holly Paulsen is offering professional coaching.
+Holly Paulsen offers professional coaching and is speaking at the 2021 WN4DC Symposium.
 To learn more visit WN4DC Symposium.com